mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 1. Verify if DNS propagation has completed.
 1. Check Let's Encrypt rate limits.
 1. Verify domain ownership.

+##### AWS EC2: UnAuthorized Operation

+After executing the `wrapper.sh` script to run the CC deployment, you might get an `UnAuthorized Operation` error.

+**Error message:**

+"Error: Reading EC2 AMIs: operation error EC2: DescribeImages, https response error, StatusCode: 403, RequestID: {id}, api error UnAuthorized Operation: You are not authorized to perform this operation.
+User: arn:aws:iam::{account-id}:user/{username} is not authorized to perform: ec2:DescribeImages with an explicit deny in an identity-based policy"

+Instead of `EC2` and `DescribeImages`, you may have some other service and operation in your error message.

+**Resolution:**

+1. Go to the IAM Policy Simulator: [https://policysim.aws.amazon.com](https://policysim.aws.amazon.com)
+1. In section **Users, Groups, and Roles** on the left, select the username indicated in the error message.
+1. In section **Policy Simulator** on the right, in the drop-down fields at the top of the page, choose the service (in our example, it is **EC2**) and the action (in our example, it is **DescribeImages**) that the user is unauthorized to perform according to the error message.
+1. Click **Run Simulation**.
+1. In the results, click the chevron at the beginning of the row.
+You should see a **Show Statement** link displayed.
+1. Click **Show Statement**.
+Clicking the link will show you (on the left) the relevant part in the relevant Policy that is interfering with your permissions.

+   Note that IAM permissions are additive, but an explicit `Deny` overrides all `Allow`s, no matter where they come from.

+   The `UnAuthorized Operation` error might be caused by a Policy with a `Deny`.

+1. Try modifying or removing the Policy that is causing the error.

+##### Unable to access internal services (ArgoCD, Vault, Grafana)

+**Error message:**

+After deploying the Control Center, when accessing services that require a VPN connection (ArgoCD, Vault, Grafana), you get either:

+- `connection timed out`
+- `unable to connect`

+This is after having set up a new non-root user in Zitadel and having established a VPN connection via Netbird with this new user.

+**Resolution:**

+This might be due to your Internet Service Provider's (ISP's) DNS resolution service being slow.

+Try changing your network settings to use Google Public DNS: [Configure your network settings to use Google Public DNS](https://developers.google.com/speed/public-dns/docs/using)

 #### Control Center: Maintenance